bozsahin/cogs501/README.md

 COGS 501 - Algorithmic structures in cognition - METU
 -------------------------------------------------------

-**Short description:** Introduction to two foundational concepts in cognitive science: structural representation and computation.
+**Short description:** Introduction to two foundational concepts in cognitive science: representation of structures and its computation.
 Mechanistic explanation of structure.

 **Instructor:** Cem Bozsahin  `bozsahin@metu.edu.tr`